 Formative assessment and feedback

 Students receive written feedback via two marked coursework assignments over an 11 week period.
-In addition, verbal feedback is provided by lecturer/class tutor at biweekly seminars and weekly tutorial lectures.
+In addition, verbal feedback is provided by lecturer/class tutor at seminars and weekly tutorial lectures.

 - To become familiar with a range of symmetry-based techniques for describing the behaviour of regular patterns that occur in nature or in laboratory experiments.